farahyakoubi-vives/Titanic_Survival_Prediction/README.md

 ## About
 This project predicts whether a passenger survived the Titanic disaster, based on features like age, sex, ticket class and fare.
-It is based on the [Kaggle Titanic Competition](https://www.kaggle.com/competitions/titanic/overview) One of the most well-known beginner machine learning datasets.
+It is based on the [Kaggle Titanic Competition](https://www.kaggle.com/competitions/titanic/overview), one of the most well-know beginner machine learning datasets.

 It was built as part of my studies in Applied Computer Science at Vives University of Applied Sciences.